Last updated 01/10/2023

 Physician Assistant-Patient Relationship

-A licensee who uses telemedicine shall establish a valid physician assistant-patient relationship with the person who receives telemedicine services.
+A licensee who uses telemedicine will establish a valid physician assistant-patient relationship with the person who receives telemedicine services.
 The physician assistant-patient relationship begins when:

 - The person with a health-related matter seeks assistance from a licensee;